McKeeAtx/es6-generator-profiler/README.md

 ![Profiling enabled](images/ex01-profiling-enabled.png?raw=true)

-This time, we get way more high-level information that helps to connect the dots between call stacks in the Main section and application code.
+Each running Saga is displayed as horizontal bar in the Timings section.
+This makes it easier to connect the dots between call stacks in the Main section and application code.

 Let's break down what we see: